hugen79/NanoVNA-H/README.md

 Please refer to original NanoVNA page for detail preparation information.

+The current test board has the MCU STM32F072CBT6 replaced by STM32F303CCT6.
+Also, the USB_DP pin has a 1.5K ohm pull up resistor connected to VDD (3.3V).

-Because edy555's ChibiOS/os/hal/ports/STM32/LLD/ADCv3/hal_adc_lld.c is not updated with ADCv3 protocol, I modified and put atit as hal_adc_lld.c.fixed.
+Because edy555's ChibiOS/os/hal/ports/STM32/LLD/ADCv3/hal_adc_lld.c is not updated with ADCv3 protocol, I modified and name it as hal_adc_lld.c.fixed.
 To put the file at the correct location, do the following.
-I will find a nice way of handling it later.
+I will find a nicer way to handle it later.

     $ cp hal_adc_lld.c.fixed ./ChibiOS/os/hal/ports/STM32/LLD/ADCv3/hal_adc_lld.c

 # Compile